 During periods of testing new methods, developing new products and/or running in of machinery, the employee will be paid the average of the preceding week.
 Piece workers will be paid the average piecework hourly rate.
 (Example: Week 38 will be the reference week for the calculation of work performed in week 40).
 The above wages must also be paid where the work is overtime.

 Staggered working hours

-Staggered working hours are before 5.30 am and after 6.00 pm.
+Staggered working hours are between 6.00 pm and 5.30 pm.

-For work outside of the hours of 5.30 am and 6.00 pm, the following allowance is paid:
+For work outside of the hours of 6.00 pm to 5.30 am, the following allowance is paid: